Online Driver Education Course

 - On the Road Driving – 3 hours

 Driving range car training may take place during the school day.
 Instruction will be provided by certified retirees and hourly employees.
-Some on-the-road driving will take place during school, but the majority of driving will be after school.
-The department chairperson at each school will schedule driving times for students.
+Some on-the-road driving may take place during school, but the majority of driving will be before or after school.
+The department chairperson at each school will assist in scheduling driving times for students.

 State written test